GryllsAddons/HCWarn/README.md

 ### Warnings:
 If you are PvP flagged, a warning will be displayed and a screen border will be shown.
 A pvp sound will also be played.
 The addon also includes a interact setting to help prevent flagging yourself for pvp.
+You can prevent casts on a flagged unit by using this setting with the mouseover mod (/stcast) included in [ShaguTweaks-Mods](https://github.com/GryllsAddons/ShaguTweaks-Mods).
 #### The interact setting is OFF by default - this setting is saved per character.
 You can toggle this setting by using /hcwarn interact
 #### If you are hardcore:
 - If the interact setting is **ON** and you have an PvP flagged enemy, a warning will be displayed.